vfxgb/vfxgb/README.md

 🎓 Final Year Computer Engineering student at **NTU, Singapore**
 🧬 Researcher in AI for Medicine, currently working on **generative models for antibody design**
-🧠 Previously interned at **A*STAR**, applying machine learning to **mosquito SNP data** for public health
 🧠 Worked on **3D segmentation** for neurosurgical planning
-⚡ Passionate about combining deep learning with **biomedical applications** to make a real-world impact
-🏋️‍♂️ Powerlifter on the side, because brains and brawn can coexist 💪
+Previously interned at A*STAR, Datature and Synapxe

 ---